-The sensitivity using a given telephonic transformer, with a telephone connected to the primary, is such that "the relay is operated with cer-
+The sensitivity using a given telephonic transformer, with a telephone connected to the primary, is such that "the relay is operated with certainty by snapping the thumb and the finger at a distance of five feet from the telephone".

 The sensitivity of the circuit of fig. 1-2 could be made even greater when using the following values: